The University is committed to implementing and promoting waste minimisation practices and behaviour among staff, students and the wider community.

-- New Zealander's produce around 734kg of waste a year, that's around 3.5 million tonnes a year to landfill.
+- New Zealander's produce around 900kg of waste a year.

-- Approximately 200 million polystyrene trays go to landfill each year in New Zealand (based on 1 tray per person per week)
+- Approximately 200 million polystyrene trays go to landfill each year (based on 1 tray per person per week).

-- University of Waikato pays in excess of $150,000 annually to dispose of waste
+- University of Waikato pays in excess of $100,000 annually to dispose of waste.

-- Waste Audits have shown that almost 70% of waste to landfill from the University could be recycled.
+- Waste Audits have shown that almost 70% of waste to landfill from the University could be diverted or recycled.